tarwn/lessthandot-hugo/blogs/content/posts/2010-02-25-calculating-number-of-workdays-between-2.md

   - Microsoft SQL Server

 ---
-Today I saw someone asked a question in MSDN t-sql forums [“How to calculate the number of working days between two given dates”.][1]
+Today I saw someone asked a question in MSDN t-sql forums ["How to calculate the number of working days between two given dates".][1]
 I found this very interesting, since we can solve this problem by using a very simple and methodical approach and by using an unorthodox approach.
 I will explain both the approaches.

 **1. By Using Auxilary Calendar Table